2019–20 British Basketball League season

-The 2019–20 BBL season was the 33rd campaign of the British Basketball League, the top British professional basketball league, since its in 1987.
+In 2019–20 the British Basketball League, the top British professional basketball league, played its 33rd season since its establishment in 1987.
 The season featured 12 teams from across England and Scotland.
 On 17 March 2020, the season was postponed due to the COVID-19 pandemic in the United Kingdom.
 On 1 June 2020, the season was cancelled, with no League or Playoffs champions declared.

 Changes to format

 The 2019–20 season saw a significantly revamped format for the first time in a number of years.

 The newly-formatted BBL Cup began the 2019–20 season in September, with group stages (2 geographical groups, North and South, of 6 teams each) to determine 8 teams to progress to the Quarter-finals.
 Single-legged quarter finals and two-legged semi finals matches would determine the two finalists to contest the Cup final.

 The Championship would run from December to April.
 All 12 teams were to play each other twice, once home once away, for a 22-game regular season (as opposed to previous years where teams would play each other 3 times for a 33-game regular season).
 The top 8 teams would qualify for the end of season Playoffs.

 The Playoffs were due to run from April to May and for the first time in 21 years were due to be determined over a best-of-three series.
 The Playoffs Final would once again be held at the O2 Arena, London.